takeshimg92/takeshimg92.github.io/_posts/2024-08-16-thermoelasticity.md

 # References

 [1]L. Landau, L. Pitaevskii, E. Lifshitz, and A. Kosevich. *Theory of Elasticity.
 Course of Theoretical Physics Volume 7*.
-Butterworth*-Heinemann, 3 edition, (1986)
+Butterworth-Heinemann, 3 edition, (1986)